BTemplates Blog

 <code><span>This is my code &amp; looks great</span></code>

-Lists of posts on main page.
+Lists of Posts on Main Page

 NumberOfPosts-TypeOfPosts-ThumbnailSize-FormatStyle

-• NumberOfPosts – is the number of posts to display.
+• NumberOfPosts is the number of posts to display.

-• TypeOfPosts could be:
+• TypeOfPosts can be:

-• FormatStyle – You can take the values:
+• FormatStyle can be:

 5-Tag:Travel-800px-composition1